Another Shinawatra sibling tipped to lead Pheu Thai party

 newsletters in your inbox

-In 2015, M Link was renamed Ferrum, in which some people from the Shinawatra clan are still major shareholders.

-Just a year before that, in May 2014, Ms Monthathip and her husband were fined 9.6 million baht (S$390,000) by the Stock and Exchange Commission for insider trading involving M Link.
+Just a year before that, in May 2014, Ms Monthathip and her husband were fined Bt9.6 million (S$390,000) by the Stock and Exchange Commission for insider trading involving M Link.

-Ms Monthathip has been tipped to become Pheu Thai's next prime ministerial candidate as it is likely that Ms Yingluck may be stripped of her right to contest an election if she is found guilty in the rice subsidy case.
+Ms Monthathip has been tipped to become Pheu Thai's next prime ministerial candidate as it is likely that Yingluck may be stripped of her right to contest an election if she is found guilty in the case stemming from her government's rice-pledging scheme.
 The case is being heard by the Supreme Court's Criminal Division for Political Office Holders.

-Pheu Thai needs a candidate to take Ms Yingluck's place and the Shinawatras seem to trust family over outsiders.
+Pheu Thai needs a candidate to take Yingluck's place, and the Shinawatras seem to trust family over outsiders.